JeffWeinell/REEs/README.md

 The MHC loci with genomic coordinates NW_013661433.1:30811-30931 and NW_013659533.1:83942-84062 were dropped from the set of potential target loci because contained very short coding regions (4bp and 19bp, respectively).

-The remaining 84 MHC target loci were submitted to Arbor Biosciences for ultrastringent filtration and bait design (WeinellEntry1815-1898):
+The remaining 84 MHC target loci (WeinellEntry1815-1898) were submitted to Arbor Biosciences for ultrastringent filtering and bait design:
- - 29 MHC loci failed ultrastringent filtration, and therefore no baits designed for these loci (**Version1_ZeroBaitCoverageLoci.tsv**)
+ - 29 MHC loci failed ultrastringent filtering and therefore no baits were designed for these loci; see [Version1-loci-removed_ZeroBaitCoverageLoci.tsv](https://github.com/JeffWeinell/SnakeCap/raw/main/ArborFiles/Version1-loci-removed_ZeroBaitCoverageLoci.tsv).
- - 16 other MHC loci were filtered because their baits were all non-specific within the genomes of *T. sirtalis* (**blast results files: XXXXXX)**
+ - 16 other MHC loci were filtered because their baits were all non-specific within the genomes of *T. sirtalis*; see [Version1-loci-removed_nonspecific-baits.tsv](https://github.com/JeffWeinell/SnakeCap/raw/main/ArborFiles/Version1-loci-removed_nonspecific-baits.tsv) and [Version2-loci-removed_baits-nonspecific.tsv](https://github.com/JeffWeinell/SnakeCap/raw/main/ArborFiles/Version2-loci-removed_baits-nonspecific.tsv).
- - 12 other MHC loci were already picked as targets (as REEs), and therefore I removed these duplicated targets (**Version1_removed-loci_duplicate-targets.tsv**).
+ - 12 other MHC loci were already picked as targets (as REEs) and therefore I removed these duplicated targets; see [Version1-loci-removed_duplicate-targets.tsv](https://github.com/JeffWeinell/SnakeCap/raw/main/ArborFiles/Version1-loci-removed_duplicate-targets.tsv).

-The remaining 27 MHC loci (non-REEs) and six others that were targetted as REEs (entries 248, 559, 728, 787, 891, and 1944) were included in the final set of target loci for which baits were synthesized.
+The remaining 27 MHC loci (non-REEs) and six others that were targetted as REEs (entries 248, 559, 728, 787, 891, and 1944) were targeted in the final (synthesized) probe set.
 WeinellEntry1944 was later recognized as a duplicate of the immune target WeinellEntry1857.

 <!--
 Version1_Target-loci_Jeff-Weinell_10Sep2018.fasta: 1802 REEs (non-MHC), 12 REE/MHCs, 84 MHCs